MichaelHussey/SolaceKafkaSourceConnector/README.md

 ### Getting the source

-Grab a copy of the project using GIT from XXX
+Grab a copy of the project using `git clone` from  [GitHub](https://github.com/MichaelHussey/SolaceKafkaSourceConnector)

 If you want to easily import the source into Eclipse (in order to inspect or modify) there is a Gradle task which generates a .project file with correctly configured source and classpaths